 |[Looking back along the ridge from Beinn Chabhair summit]|

-Starting promisingly with a steep climb alongside an attractive series of waterfalls, this relatively straightforward but soggy Munro ascent encompasses the good, the bad and the ugly of Scottish hillwalking.
+Starting promisingly with a steep climb alongside the attractive Beinglas Falls (though the best views are from the other bank) this relatively straightforward but soggy Munro ascent encompasses the good, the bad and the ugly of Scottish hillwalking.
 The ridge path to Beinn Chabhair (Hill of the Hawk) is a joy: it's just a shame there isn't more of it, and that it's preceded by two relatively featureless miles of wet ground (albeit on a path throughout), spoilt further by power lines to the south.
 Plan to visit after at least a week of sunny weather - next forecast for summer 2022.
 The Drovers Inn at the end of the walk serves food all day and is Scotland's oldest pub, first opening in 1705.
 According to the website: "Pub of the year 1705"...